ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 For the first and only time in the history of EGTS, players and viewers alike would be treated to a true world premiere: a genuine Grand Finals tiebreaker; an 11-minute gauntlet at the end of a nerve-wracking one-hour match to decide whether ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) would be crowned the final EGTS champion, or whether he would have to prove himself all over again.
 Just two minutes in, the trajectory of the tiebreaker was set with ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) breaking combo while kanten_07 kept the FC well through the first third of the entire map.
-::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) managed to build a substantial lead over ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) who kep finding misses over and over, resetting his combo and letting his opponent pull ahead without a worry.
+::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) managed to build a substantial lead over ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) who kept finding misses over and over, resetting his combo and letting his opponent pull ahead without a worry.
-By the end, ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) won with a 47.159 score difference, which is monumental given the sheer length of the tiebreaker, and reset the bracket.
+By the end, ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) won with a 47,159 score difference, which is monumental given the sheer length of the tiebreaker, and reset the bracket.

 Both players were given a desperately needed 10-minute break.
 ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) had just accomplished a feat like no other in the history of EGTS and proved that he was a worthy challenger to the one person who everyone believed could run away with an easy win in Grand Finals.